elyra-ai/examples/pipelines/run-generic-pipelines-on-apache-airflow/README.md

    ![Review run output artifacts](doc/images/inspect-object-storage-bucket-content.png)

-   The bucket contains for each node the following artifacts, which are prefixed with the DAG name:
+   The bucket contains, for each node, the following artifacts, which are prefixed with the DAG name:
       - a `tar.gz` archive containing the notebook or script, and, if applicable, its declared input file dependencies
       - if the node is associated with a notebook, the artifacts include the completed notebook with it's populated output cells and an HTML version of the completed notebook
       - if the node is associated with a script, the artifacts include the console output that the script produced